sageserpent-open/kineticMerge/README.md

 ## Status

 Well, that's the plan.
-It's no longer vapourware, there is a release, but the code motion aspect ~~isn't supported at all yet~~ is not fully implemented end-to-end (although a lot of the heavy lifting in the implementation is complete) - it is currently a conventional file-by-file merge tool, although the merge algorithm is I believe novel.
-Whether you like what is currently does is for you to judge, try it out.
+It's no longer vapourware, there is a release; the code motion aspect is implemented end-to-end.

+The caveat as of version 1.0.0 is that code motion is only tracked **intra-file**, not *inter-file*.
+So you can rearrange code as much as you like inside a file and any edits to that code on another branch will be propagated when you merge, but this won't work if code jumps from one file to another.
+Yet.
+There is a [ticket for this](https://github.com/sageserpent-open/kineticMerge/issues/26), it is coming soon...

-For now, consider this in **ALPHA** release.
-Be brave - or run away.
+For now, consider this in **BETA** release.
 If you give it a spin, do raise bug tickets, see [https://github.com/sageserpent-open/kineticMerge/issues/21](https://github.com/sageserpent-open/kineticMerge/issues/21) for guidance.